 With a history of more than 3,000 years old and a rich culture, there are many characteristic sites and buildings in Athens.
 Some of them may date from ancient times, while others are more recent.
 Here are some Athens famous buildings and a few words about their history.

 # The Acropolis

 The Acropolis is definitely the most famous building in Athens.
 Constructed on top of a rocky outcrop above the city of Athens, this place of pilgrimage was dedicated to goddess Athena, the protector of the ancient city.
-Although excavations have shown that the Acropolis had been inhabited since the prehistoric times, it eventually got its present form in Classical times, at the 5th century BC.
+Although excavations have shown that the Acropolis had been inhabited since prehistoric times, it eventually got its present form in Classical times, in the 5th century BC.
 On the rock of the Acropolis are many monuments, including the Parthenon Temple, the Propylaea, the Erechtheion and the Temple of Athena Nike.

 # The Greek Parliament

 After the Acropolis, the second most famous building in Athens is the Greek Parliament.
 Located on the northern side of Syntagma Square, the Greek Parliament distinguishes for its austere Neoclassical architecture.
 This three-floor building was originally constructed in 1842 to become the palace and official residence of the Greek royal family of that time.
 In November 1929, this building was eventually turned into the Greek Parliament.
 In front of the building is the Monument of the Unknown Soldier where the famous changing of guards takes place.